kurtschambach/DevApps/README.md

 # DevApps

 A collection of my favourite apps.
-I collected them as Apps for developers, but they may help other people too.
+I collected them as apps for developers, but they may help other people too.

 Website: [DevApps](https://dev-apps.vercel.app/)